 - Communicates directly with Communication Specialists regarding mission readiness and status.

 - Assists the Communication Specialists as needed during emergency events.

 - Provides strong problem-solving skills.

-- Effectively utilizes proper air medical resource management and aviation decision making principles and concepts.
+- Effectively utilizes proper air medical resource management and aviation decision making principles and concept

 - Supports the PIC with respect to operational control elements that include the initiation, conduct of flight and/or termination of flight.